Tips On How To Catch Giant Trevally On The Fly

 Our initial fishing method was a switch and tease; by taking the hooks off the poppers, we often found we could draw in GT’s close enough to cast a fly from the boat.
 It took a lot of experimenting to learn the proper techniques but the results were terrific, providing some great fights and essential insight into playing GT’s on a fly rod.
 However, it still never felt quite right as saltwater fly fishing to me always seemed like hunting, so casting out lures to tease fish back to the boat started to lose its appeal, which got us thinking more about how to catch Giant Trevally on the fly.

-It was on my first ever trip to Christmas Island many years ago when these fish really started to get under my skin.
-It was on this first trip that for the very first time I saw GT’s come and hunt on the flats.
-Boy oh boy little did I know what a game changer this was going to be.
+On my first ever trip to Christmas Island many years ago, fly fishing for these fish started to get under my skin.
+On this first trip, I saw GT’s come and hunt on the flats for the first time.
+Boy, oh boy, little did I know what a game-changer this was going to be.

-If there is any weakness in your approach, tackle or methods Mr GT will exploit it, he will chew you up, spit you out, turn around and give you a good soaking just for good measure.
+If there is any weakness in your approach, tackle or methods, Mr GT will exploit it; he will chew you up, spit you out, turn around and give you a good soaking just for good measure.

 Why do I say this?

 Well, it has to do with your realistic expectations.
 If you are going to fish hard for GT’s and nothing else, you will always be in the zone and prepared as you will only be carrying one rod and will only concentrate wading in areas that you will find GT’s.
 If you’re not only casting at GT’s while on a saltwater fly fishing trip, you will not always be wading/fishing in the right areas that GT’S are found.